 When Helen first approached me I was feeling rather overwhelmed by other projects so said I could design and mock up one then show her how to cut and paste the work.
 She embraced the job brilliantly, made 30 editions that are now out in various hideyholes in Liverpool for people to discover, like the world of the field, the footsteps of each panel that tread through it.

 Earlier this summer, 2019, the National Oceanography Centre and Sefton Council approached me to work with them on creating a narrated coastal walk along Crosby’s shoreline, north of Liverpool.
 The plan was, through bringing together science and the arts, to raise awareness of shoreline change and coastal hazards, to actualize and make intimate the sense of movement and uncertainty that occurs along the coast.
 The poems capture changes in land use, coastal processes, shoreline management and observational techniques.
 They are located at five points along the Crosby shoreline, and can be heard in any order.
 By becoming more aware of changing coastal conditions, we hope people will act as advocates in shaping how communities better prepare future change.

-I am currently being funded by the NWCDTP to research creative and critical approaches to writing about the sea.
-This includes exploring details of marine biology (with a particular interest on what can’t be easily seen: plankton, deep sea life, and man-made pollution) and my phenomenological experience of the sea.
-I am working from the University Liverpool.
+From 2016-2019 I was funded by the NWCDTP to research creative and critical approaches to writing about the sea.
+This included exploring details of marine biology (with a particular interest on what can’t be easily seen: plankton, deep sea life, and man-made pollution) and my phenomenological experience of the sea.
+I received my PhD from the University Liverpool in October 2019.

 Triptych exploring the fragility of life by examining the impact of climate change on the Indian subcontinent.
 Installation includes interactive poetic sculptures, that use both sculptural extension and augmented reality to illuminate anthropogenic climate change.
 Collaboration with Maya Chowdhry.
 Exhibited at Menier Gallery, London as part of GFEST.
 November